Mastering Global Cooking: Thai – Interview with Thai Foodie and Krapaw Gai

 So, Tom Kah Gai is a coconut soup with chicken and galangal, Khay Jieo is a Thai-style omlette, Som Tum is a papaya salad, Tom Yum is a Thai clear lemongrass soup, Massaman Curry has potatoes and peanuts in it, Krapaw Moo is spicy pork and basil!
 And all of that with lots of jasmine rice!

-- 2-15 thai chilies (depending on your spice tolerance – I used about 3-4 and it wasn’t too spicy, and I am wimp when it comes to spice so that’s saying something)
+- 2-15 thai chilies (depending on your spice tolerance - I used about 3-4 and it was just the right amount of spice)

-- 1 cup of holy basil leaves and flowers (use sweet basil if you must)
+- 1 cup of holy basil leaves and flowers (use sweet basil if you need to)

-- Smash the garlic and chilies in your mortar and pestle.
-If you don’t have one, you can mince them.
+- Smash the garlic and chilies together in your mortar and pestle.
+If you don't have one, you can mince them and stir together.

 - Add some water if you think it's dry.
 Toss in the basil until it wilts.
 Serve with rice.